SushAN766/ocean-glance/README.md

-# Sea Trash Detection System
+# AI-Powered Vision for Underwater Waste Detection.

 An AI-powered underwater trash detection application that uses advanced computer vision to identify marine debris in images and videos.
 The system includes a modern React frontend and Python FastAPI backend.